 Meanwhile, Liverpool overcame the steepest of odds to knock Barcelona out 4-3 on aggregate, after losing the first away leg of the semi-finals 3-0.
 They return to the Champions League for the second successive season after losing out on last year's final in Kiev to Real Madrid.

-Goal brings you all the details of the favourites , underdogs and outsiders ahead of the upcoming Champions League season, as well as all the teams who have already qualified and when fixtures will be played.
+Goal brings you all the details of the favourites , underdogs and outsiders for the Champions League.

 Favourites to win the 2018-19 Champions League

 Liverpool were never considered particularly strong favourites to win the competition outright, with the likes of Paris Saint-Germain, Juventus, Man City and Barcelona thought to have been frontrunners, but they truly made their case when they eliminated the La Liga giant 4-3 in the semi-finals on home soil.